Carnegie

 Carnegie has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 31 projects likely impacting the region.
-Notable initiatives include Housing Choices Carnegie - Egan Street, Eighty East, Lord Reserve Pavilion Redevelopment, and Carnegie Station & Level Crossing Removal, with the following list detailing those of most relevance.
+AreaSearch identified 31 projects likely impacting the area.
+Key projects include Housing Choices Carnegie - Egan Street, Eighty East, Lord Reserve Pavilion Redevelopment, and Carnegie Station & Level Crossing Removal.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.